 The purpose of the Company's Share Purchase Option Plan (the "Plan") is to secure for the Company and its Shareholders the benefits of incentive inherent to share ownership by the officers, directors, employees, and service providers of the Company who, in the judgment of the Board, will be largely responsible for its future growth and success (individually, an "Eligible Person", collectively "Eligible Persons").
 The Plan has been approved by the Company's shareholders.
 In accordance with the policies of the TSX Venture Exchange (the "TSXV"), such approval must be obtained annually.
 As the Plan is a "rolling plan", it is required to be accepted for filing by the TSXV on a yearly basis.
-The Company has not yet sought yearly TSXV acceptance in 2024 and accordingly the Plan is subject to TSXV acceptance for filing.
-The Company will be filing the Plan with the TSXV following approval of the Plan by Shareholders at the Meeting.
+The Plan is subject to TSXV acceptance for filing.